textkernel/tx-dotnet/examples/Parsing/Basic Parsing.md

 public static async Task Main(string[] args)
 {
     SovrenClient client = new SovrenClient("12345678", "abcdefghijklmnopqrstuvwxyz", DataCenter.US);

+    //A Document is an unparsed File (PDF, Word Doc, etc) Document doc = new Document("resume.docx");

-    //when you create a ParsingService, you can specify many configuration settings
+    //when you create a ParseRequest, you can specify many configuration settings
     //in the ParseOptions.
 See https://docs.sovren.com/API/Rest/Parsing#parse-resume
-    ParsingService parsingSvc = new ParsingService(client, new ParseOptions());
+    ParseRequest request = new ParseRequest(doc, new ParseOptions())

-    //A Document is an unparsed File (PDF, Word Doc, etc) Document doc = new Document("resume.docx");

     try
     {
-        ParseResumeResponseValue response = await parsingSvc.ParseResume(doc);
+        ParseResumeResponse response = await client.ParseResume(request);
         //if we get here, it was 200-OK and all operations succeeded

         //now we can use the response from Sovren to ouput some of the data from the resume